cite-architecture/CitableBase.jl/docs/src/index.md

 The CITE architecture can be described by four kinds of behavior, corresponding in Julia to four traits or interfaces.

+> ADD LINK TO IETF STANDARD FOR URNs

 1. *identification*.
 Scholarly resources are identified using the syntax of the IETF URN specification, and have a human-readable label.
 This is expressed by implementing the `CitableTrait`.
 2. *comparison*.
 Citable resources can be compared using the URN logic of *equality*, *containment* and  *similarity*.
 This is expressed by implementing the  `UrnComparisonTrait`.
 3.  *serialization*.
 Citable resources can be losslessly serialized to plain-text representation in CEX format and instantiated from the same plain-text representation.
 This is expressed by implementing the `CexTrait`.